HakeemSackes-Bramble/infinity-loop-clone/README.md

 * <h3>the objective:: <b>more colors</b></h3>
   <i>you said that genius lol</i>

-  ** first! create objects/methods that detects various closed loopes in game whenever a loop is created by player
+  ** first! create objects/methods that detects various closed loops in game whenever a loop is created by player

   ** second! properly fill those closed loops while respecting those black borders(and not melting the cpu in the process. <i>Keep it linear Hakeem lol!!!</i>).